storj/docs/code/Gerrit.md

 * the latest commit from your local `main` branch
 * ...

 Build passes, and with your two approvals, you are now able to "squash and merge" into `main`.
 You do so, and make sure to update the commit message before merging to "file.go: fixed a bug".
-See [code/Git.md](./Git.md) for information about how your commit messages should look.
+See the [Git page](./Git) for information about how your commit messages should look.

 Now, the commit history of the `main` branch looks like this: